anjali-akuthota/Google-Drive-Clone-Using-HTML-and-CSS/README.md

 - Create, organize, and manage files and folders just like in Google Drive.
 - Upload files by clicking on the upload button and selecting the desired file.
 - Navigate through folders and subfolders with ease.
-- Enjoy a responsive and user-friendly interface.
+- Enjoy a responsive and user-friendly

 ## Technologies Used

-- HTML
-- CSS
+The Google Drive Clone Project is built using the following technologies :-
+* HTML : Used for structuring the web pages and content.
+* CSS  : Used for styling the web pages and providing visual aesthetics.

 ## Project Structure